Multi-fidelity graph-based neural networks architectures to learn Navier-Stokes solutions on non-parametrized 2D domains: Discussion and Conclusion

 We have explored a multi-fidelity pipeline for learning steady Navier-Stokes solutions in non-parametrized 2D geometries, which exhibit a high level of geometric variability, especially in the { \textit{\textsc{VESSEL}}} dataset.
 The learning process is guided by passing through low-fidelity Stokes approximations before reaching the final high-fidelity solution.
+This represents a possibility to rely on low-fidelity data that are obtained without heavy additional computation.
+The advantages of relying on both low- and high-fidelity data are consistent with what is reported in \cite{howard2023multifidelity} on different problems with different physics.
 This strategy can be naturally extended to unsteady problems by using the prediction at the previous time step as an initial approximation for the next one.
-More generally, one can imagine a complete pipeline in which the model first learns the steady Navier–Stokes solution starting from Stokes, then uses this information to initialize the first time step of the unsteady problem, and finally advances the solution from one time step to the next.\\
+More generally, one can imagine a complete pipeline in which the model first learns the steady Navier–Stokes solution starting from Stokes, then considers this information to initialize the first time step of the unsteady problem, following directions from \cite{suk2025deep}, and finally advances the solution from one time step to the next.\\